-- Section 2.
+Section 1.
 That Title 17, as it pertains to the Flood Plain Hazard Management Regulations Overlay District, is required to be updated and reflect modifications made by both the Federal Emergency Management Agency and Montana State Department of Natural Resources and Conservation.
-The amendments ensure compliance with the requirements for the continued participation by the City of Great Falls in the National Flood Insurance Program. - Section 3.
-That the Official Code of the City of Great Falls be amended as depicted in Attachment "A" attached hereto, which removes language indicated by a strike-out and adds language which is underlined and repeals all the language in Title 17, Chapter 56 and enacts the new language for Title 17, Chapter 56. - Section 4.
+The amendments ensure compliance with the requirements for the continued participation by the City of Great Falls in the National Flood Insurance Program.
+That Official Code of the City of Great Falls (OCCGF) be amended as depicted in Attachment "A" attached hereto, which removes language indicated by a strike-out and adds language which is underlined and repeals all the language in Title 17, Chapter 56 and enacts the new language for Title 17, Chapter 56.

+Section 2.
 This ordinance shall be in full force and effect thirty (30) days after second reading and final adoption by the City Commission.